-Pacing late at night
+- Pacing late at night

 For younger or new dogs to a home, it’s very common to find that they might take a while to settle into their new surroundings.
 They’re almost certainly not going to fall asleep soundly on the first night.

-They’ll need time to adjust, so, given the fact that they’re going to be on their own after being around other dogs, or with their mother, if they’re a pup, they will be feeling lonely.
-They’ll typically express this through barking, whining and scratching lots at whatever is stopping them getting to you, such as a door.
+They’ll need time to adjust, so, given that they’re going to be on their own after being around other dogs or with their mother, or if they are young puppies, they will feel lonely.

 A good tip here is to have a ticking clock in the room near your dog, particularly if they’re young, as it is said to mimic their mum’s heartbeat.